The Battle of Monterey

 An Influential Technical Masterpiece

-The Type 64s were constructed during 1939-1940 at the Reutter works across the street from Porsche’s Zuffenhausen facilities and while utilizing the basic underpinnings and a tuned, 32-horsepower version of the basic Volkswagen air-cooled, four-cylinder engine, Porsche’s new speed machine could not have been further removed from its Volkswagen-based roots.
-Using construction techniques similar to the latest contemporary aircraft, the Type 64’s wind-cheating riveted body was formed of lightweight aluminum-alloy panels and designed for maximum efficiency an extremely low ride height and profile, a sloped nose, flush-mounted glass all around and removable covers for the wheel housings.
+The Type 64s were constructed during 1939-1940 at the Reutter works.
+Subseqneutnely, it was across the street from Porsche’s Zuffenhausen facilities.
+Zuffenhausen was utilizing the basic underpinnings and a tuned, 32-horsepower version of the basic Volkswagen air-cooled, four-cylinder engine.
+Therefore, Porsche’s new speed machine could not have been further removed from its Volkswagen-based roots.
+Likewise, used construction techniques similar to the latest contemporary aircraft.
+The Type 64’s wind-cheating riveted body was formed of lightweight aluminum-alloy panels.
+In addition, it was designed for maximum efficiency an extremely low ride height and profile.
+This includes a sloped nose, flush-mounted glass all around and removable covers for the wheel housings.

 The Race That Never Happened